Application Monitoring and Alerting

 So Azure Health has given us copious amounts of information about our system and Advisor continually helps us optimize.
 The final component is tracking system changes over time.
 For this we have Azure Activity Log.

-Azure Activity Log is a subscription log that records events using data from Azure Resource Manager.
-It records six specific types of events: Administrative, Service Health, Security, Alert, Autoscale, Recommendation.
-There is also a seventh category called “Policy and Resource Health,” but as of publication of this course, it is not in use.
+Azure Activity Log is a subscription log that records events using event data from Azure Resource Manager.
+It records eight specific types of events: Administrative, Service Health, Security, Alert, Autoscale, Recommendation, Policy, and Resource Health.

 Activity Log is a very flexible tool and is very simple to use.
 That said, it is important to understand its limitations.
 It is not a replacement for proper application logging and monitoring.
 Activity Log is primarily concerned with Azure Resource Manager events.
 Some of the older “classic” type resources will not by default send events to Activity Log.
 You will need proxy resource providers to make the operations appear in Activity Log.